The Bystander Effect: A Call to Action

 - Kimberly Worthy

-- Sep 17
+- Sep 17, 2025

-- 2 min read
+- 3 min read

 The rooftop bar thrummed with music, laughter, and the steady clink of glasses, high above the city.
-Among the crowd, a woman sat alone, tears streaming down her cheeks as she tossed back shot after shot of Tequila.
+Among the crowd, a woman sat alone, tears streaming down her cheeks as she tossed back shot after shot of tequila.

 I overheard a bartender admit he’d poured her three shots.
-Noticing her tears, he'd asked,
+Noticing her tears, he asked, “Are you okay?”
+She gave a tired nod.
+“Just a long day,” she responded.
+Not wanting to press the issue, he gave her space.

 Moments later, he noticed her white halter top rising above the crowd.
 At first, he thought she was standing on something.
 Upon another glance, he realized her feet were over her head—she was going over the edge!